-Oxford Metrics's P/E is 27.1 which is above average (16.3) in the GB market.
-Its net cash position is the cherry on top of its superb EPS growth.
+Oxford Metrics trades on a P/E ratio of 27.1, which is above its market average of 17.2.
+The excess cash it carries is the gravy on top its fast EPS growth.
 So based on this analysis we'd expect Oxford Metrics to have a high P/E ratio.

 When the market is wrong about a stock, it gives savvy investors an opportunity.
 As value investor Benjamin Graham famously said, 'In the short run, the market is a voting machine but in the long run, it is a weighing machine.
 So this free visual report on analyst forecasts could hold the key to an excellent investment decision.

 Of course you might be able to find a better stock than Oxford Metrics.
 So you may wish to see this free collection of other companies that have grown earnings strongly.